Svend Brodersen: Club career

 Brodersen made his professional debut for FC St. Pauli in the 2.
 Bundesliga on 8 February 2019, starting in the away match against 1.
 FC Köln, which finished as a 4–1 loss.

-Brodersen joined struggling J1 League side Yokohama FC in the summer of 2021, making his debut in a 2–0 home win against Nagoya Grampus.
+Brodersen joined struggling J1 League side Yokohama in the summer of 2021, making his debut in a 2–0 home win against Nagoya Grampus.

+On 2 January 2024, Brodersen joined to J2 League club, Fagiano Okayama for 2024 season.
+On 7 December 2024, Brodersen was brought his club secure promotion to J1 League for the first time in their history from next season after defeat Vegalta Sendai 2-0 in promotion play-off final.

 International career

 Brodersen was included in Germany's squad for the 2017 FIFA U-20 World Cup in South Korea.
 He made two appearances in the group stage, along with the round of 16 match against Zambia, in which Germany were eliminated with a 4–3 loss after extra time.